-A question that often arises with with early stage software and hardware companies is “How should we sell our product?
-Should our technology sales approach be to sell directly, or should we sell through distributors, dealers or OEM partners?”
+A question that often arises with early-stage software and hardware companies is “How should we sell our product?
+Should our technology sales approach be to sell directly, or should we sell through distributors, dealers/retailers, or OEM partners?”

-The last case is a product which is very simple or has a minimum level of customization that can be performed by the end user themselves.
-This level of product complexity usually lends itself to multiple, broad distribution channels, including direct and mass market channels which provide great distribution breadth, but require minimal support.
-VARs and Integrators may also sell products of this nature, but they won’t put much focus on them since they don’t drive service revenue.
+The last case is a product that is quite simple or has a minor level of customization that can be performed by the end-user themselves.
+This level of product complexity usually lends itself to multiple, broad distribution channels.
+These may include direct and mass market indirect channels which provide great distribution breadth, but require minimal support.
+VARs and Integrators may also sell products of this nature, but they won’t put much focus on them, since they don’t drive service revenue.
 VARs will essentially “take orders” for this type of product as a convenience to their clients.
-They won’t be a “strategic” channel for this type of product, but since it is a large channel, VAR channel sales can still add up to a substantial total cumulatively—so you shouldn’t ignore VARs if they are appropriate for your product.
+They won’t be a “strategic” channel for this type of product.
+But there are a LOT of VARs.
+So VAR channel sales can still add up to a substantial total cumulatively.
+You shouldn’t ignore VARs if they are appropriate for your product, regardless of product complexity.

 What does the promotion mix look like?

-High priced, directly distributed products tend to have very simple promotion plans.
-The reason for this is that high priced products typically have small focused markets, so it’s pretty simple to get your marketing message to the customer.
+High-priced, directly distributed products tend to have very simple promotion plans.
+The reason for this is that high-priced products typically have small focused markets.
+So it’s pretty simple to get your marketing message to the customer.
 The simplest promotion strategy is what I call “Door to Door marketing.”
-Door to Door marketing means relying on the sales force almost exclusively to promote your product—with little or no investment in traditional marketing programs.
-Maybe due to limited resources, your promotional budget only allows a monthly Ad in a highly targeted trade journal, or a modest amount of PPC advertising.
-Door-to-Door marketing isn’t a strategy that I generally recommend, but for narrow markets, it is sometime appropriate.
-Bottom line, simple promotional strategies are generally only advisable for direct distribution approaches and technology sales in small, niche markets.
+Door to Door marketing means relying on the salesforce almost exclusively to promote your product.
+This means little or no investment in traditional marketing programs.
+Maybe due to limited resources, your promotional budget only allows a monthly Ad in a highly targeted online trade journal or a modest amount of PPC advertising.
+Door-to-Door marketing isn’t a strategy that I generally recommend.
+But for very narrow markets, it is occasionally appropriate.
+Bottom line, simplistic promotional strategies are generally only advisable for direct distribution approaches in small, niche markets.

-If on the other hand, you have available to you a large budget and a wide variety of promising promotional programs, that often is successfully coupled with a broad distribution strategy.
-If you’re promoting in many different places, that may drive demand in a variety of different channels.
-In general, I recommend using everything available to you in this case.
-I’m also rarely a proponent of selling “indirect only”— in this case you tend to lose valuable information without a strong direct link to the customer.
-You will also leave money on the table by giving up margin on customers that would prefer to buy direct.
-But occasionally companies are so dependent upon channels that it doesn’t make sense to manage the channel conflict and spend a lot of time trying to deflect the ill will that selling direct can generates within a channel.
+Also, I’m rarely a proponent of selling “indirect only”.
+In this case, you tend to lose valuable market information without a strong direct link to the customer.
+You also leave money on the table by giving up margin to channel partners on customers that would prefer to buy direct.
+But every so often a company is so dependent upon channels that it doesn’t make sense to manage the channel conflict.
+Channel conflict requires a lot of time and effort attempting to manage the ill will that selling direct can generate with channel partners.

 What technology sales channels are available to you?

 Oftentimes, the decision on how to sell and distribute is made for you.
 If your company is in a missionary situation where you are creating a new market, or you are in a very narrow niche, you usually don’t have much choice but to sell direct.
 If it’s a new market segment, technology sales channels might develop later.
-But in most cases selling direct when you’re first getting started, either solely or in conjunction with channels, is highly advisable.
-Keep in mind that there is no channel in the world that will be able to figure out how to sell a product that the vendor hasn’t figure out how to sell itself.
+But in most cases selling direct when you’re first getting started is highly advisable.
+This is true whether the market is new or not.
+Keep in mind that no channel in the world will be able to figure out how to sell a product that the vendor hasn’t figured out how to sell itself.

 Often it makes sense to develop your distribution strategy geographically.
-For example, you’re developed a well-known brand in your home market by selling directly, but haven’t ventured internationally yet.
+For example, you’ve developed a well-known brand in your home market by selling directly.
+But you haven’t ventured internationally yet.
 Because you’ve developed your business in your home market selling directly, you might be inclined to continue this strategy internationally.
-But this can be very capital-intensive and slow, if your situation will require “putting boots on the ground” in each international market.
-In this case you might benefit greatly by partnering internationally with a network of focused distribution partners in each country.
-By doing this you’ll be able to leverage the brand and existing customer base of of each partner in their respective region.
-This is the type of hybrid technology sales and distribution strategy is the result of evaluating what makes the most sense for your particular situation–rather than simply doing what’s familiar and comfortable.
+But this can be very capital-intensive and slow if your situation requires “putting boots on the ground” in each international market.
+In this case, you might benefit greatly by partnering internationally with a network of focused international distribution partners.
+By doing this you’ll be able to leverage the brand and existing customer base of each partner in their respective region.
+This is the type of hybrid technology sales and distribution strategy that results from evaluating what makes the most sense for your particular situation.
+DO THIS, rather than simply doing what’s familiar and comfortable.